dhpour/cpia/README.md

 </p>

 CPIA is a multi-FST inflectional analyzer for both informal and formal Persian.
 FSTs rules are compiled by [Foma](https://fomafst.github.io/).
 The main FST is enough for almost all tasks.
-The Secondary FSTs can be used for noisy informal Out-Of-Vocabulary words, they normally can produce a lot of unusefull inflections.
-They are only usefull for especial cases.
+The Secondary FSTs can be used for noisy informal Out-Of-Vocabulary words, they normally can produce a lot of useless inflections.
+They are only useful for special cases.
 Use them only if you know what you want.

 ### FSTs